-For planning purposes, materiality for 2017/18 has been set at £ 1.570m.
-This represents 2% of the Council's prior year gross expenditure.
+For planning purposes, materiality for 2018/19 has been set at £1.551m.
+This represents 2% of the Council's prior year gross expenditure on provision of services (adjusted for valuation movements).
 It will be reassessed throughout the audit process.
-We have provided supplemental information about audit materiality in Appendix C.
+We have provided supplemental information about audit materiality in Appendix D.